 chore work? being a caretaker?

-I'm incredibly drawn to artists who have incorporated some of these anti-consumer ideals in the artwork: almost all of Mierle Laderman Ukeles work is about this, Agnes Denes' Wheatfields for Manhattan feels apt, and Tehching Hsieh's work is so anti-making anything that it goes past the idea of care taking and into (imo) questioning everything we do.
+I'm incredibly drawn to artists who have incorporated some of these anti-consumer ideals in the artwork: almost all of Mierle Laderman Ukeles work is about this, Agnes Denes' Wheatfields for Manhattan feels apt, and Tehching Hsieh's work is so anti-making anything that it goes beyond the idea of care taking and into questioning everything we do.